Dietetics and Nutrition Master of Science Degree

 Community and Public Health Nutrition Supervised Experiential Learning

 Implementation of community nutrition and public health concepts in experiential learning sites.
 Skill development opportunities for practice as a dietitian/nutritionist related to community and public health nutrition including nutrition policy, needs assessment, legislation and advocacy, education and interpersonal communication, and ethical approaches to food and nutrition problems.
-(Prerequisites: NUTR-550 and NUTR-625 and WSHN-700 or equivalent courses.
+(Prerequisites: NUTR-550 and NUTR-625 and WSHN-700 or equivalent courses or student standing in DIET-MS program.
 Co-requisites: WSHN-710 or equivalent course.)
 Internship 9 (Spring).

 3